floooh/fips/site/p040_crosscompiling.md

 The last command should open the default web browser and a local http server.
 It may be necessary to refresh the page in case the http server needs too long to start.

-Cross-compiling to **PNaCl** is just as easy, just use a different config:

-{% highlight bash %}
-> ./fips set config pnacl-make-release
-> ./fips build
-...
-> ./fips run Triangle
-{% endhighlight %}

 Same for **Android**, note that Android provides 3 types of config, one for each CPU type.